Does car insurance cover natural disasters?

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

-Hurricane Beryl strikes the Texas coast in early July.
+Hurricane Milton batters Florida in October, just one month after Hurricane Helene strikes.
 Floods inundate parts of Iowa, Minnesota, Nebraska, South Dakota and Wisconsin at the end of June.
 Tornadoes tear across Ohio, Michigan and Illinois in late February.
-Each of these disasters has caused an estimated $1 billion or more in damage to personal property – including vehicles – according to the National Centers for Environmental Information.
+Disasters like these have caused an estimated $1 billion or more in damage to personal property – including vehicles – according to the National Centers for Environmental Information.

-Purchasing comprehensive insurance to cover your car from natural disasters helps you mitigate a pair of risks, says Rob Yeiser, assistant vice president of personal lines market development at Dairyland Insurance.
+Purchasing comprehensive insurance helps you mitigate a pair of risks, says Rob Yeiser, assistant vice president of personal lines market development at Dairyland Insurance.

 “First, severe weather is unpredictable and is happening more often,” he says.
 “Second, cars are more expensive to replace today than they ever have been in the past.”